Uravukku Kai Koduppom: Production

 Uravukku Kai Koduppom was the first play written by Visu, and directed by Y. G. Mahendran.
 K. S. Gopalakrishnan bought the rights to adapt the play into a film with the same name; besides producing the film under Chitra Productions, he also wrote the screenplay.
-Mahendran was retained as director.
+Mahendran was retained as director, with Gopalakrishnan as supervising director.

 Soundtrack

 The soundtrack was composed by D. B. Ramachandran and S. P. Venkatesh, with lyrics by A. Maruthakasi.

 Release and reception

 Uravukku Kai Koduppom was released on 28 March 1975, and failed commercially.
 Kanthan of Kalki criticised the film for omitting the entertaining parts of the play, and Mahendran's direction.
-Despite the film's failure, it was adapted by Visu into the 1986 film Samsaram Adhu Minsaram.
+Despite the film's failure, the story was reused by Visu for the 1986 film Samsaram Adhu Minsaram.